OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

   * *skype*
   * *snail mail*
   * *telephone*
-3. In the class *CmsContact*, add a property *Contact_Type* with following parameters:
+3. In the class *CmsContact*, add a property *ContactType* with following parameters:
   * Type: LINK.
   * Visualization: listbox (this will let the user select the type of contact from a drop box).
   * Linked Class: CmsContactType.